 Many modern air purifiers include built-in dust sensors, which will adjust the motor’s speed if dust or air pollutants become noticeable.
 You should clean and maintain this sensor regularly to make sure it is operating at peak efficiency.
 Follow the manufacturer’s instructions but try to clean this dust sensor at least once a month.
 A microfiber cloth will usually do the trick.

-If your air purifier isn’t a new model with the power to spare, you can increase its overall effectiveness by adding a fan or two to the room.
-These fans will help to improve air circulation, allowing the purifier to reach the furthest corners of the room and beyond.
+If your air purifier isn’t a new model with the energy to spare, you can increase its overall effectiveness by adding a fan or two to the room.
+These fans will help improve air circulation, allowing the purifier to reach the room’s furthest corners and beyond.
 As a bonus, these fans will help cool you off during those hot summer months.

 How do air purifiers and humidifiers impact your health?

-Air purifiers help to clean and purify the air, removing allergens, virus particles, and bacteria in the process.
+Air purifiers help clean and purify the air, removing allergens, virus particles, and bacteria.
 Humidifiers help moisten nasal passages, relieving a suite of sinus-related symptoms.

 What are air purifiers supposed to filter out and do they actually do it?